GSA/digitalgov.gov/content/posts/2014-02-18-state-of-the-socialgov-2014.md

   - World Bank
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic; GSA's Justin Herman; FAA's Karen Snyder; FAFSA's Nicole Callahan; State's Corina DuBois; Education's Cameron Brenchley; CFPB's Deepa Kunapuli; and livestreamed guests from Australia, Ireland and Canada." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic; GSA's Justin Herman; FAA's Karen Snyder; FAFSA's Nicole Callahan; State's Corina DuBois; Education's Cameron Brenchley; CFPB's Deepa Kunapuli; and livestreamed guests from Australia, Ireland and Canada." caption="" >}}

 If the silos and barriers that separated our programs are smashed, what could we do to realize the full potential of innovation in public service?